PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 **Note 2**: In the Observation table, the biobank flag and chart availability concept_ids can appear multiple times capturing changes in patient consent over time.
 The temporally most recent observation will be used to determine the current consent status.

 **Note 3:** Discharge disposition and discharge status appear only once per visit_occurence.
 These vales can change across different visit_occurrences.
 Use the visit_occurrence_id to tie these observations to the corresponding visit.

+**Note 4:** If tobacco information is available at the visit level, please provide this information.
+If it is not sites are welcomed to make a high level assertion about tobacco use and tobacco type information for individuals in the cohort.

 Field |Required | Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---